 Another affiliate marketing idea that will no longer work is, using hashtags on Facebook to promote your affiliate marketing post.
 Using hashtags on Facebook posts lowers their visibility and may be marked as spam.

 If you refuse to get into the video to promote your affiliate marketing, then you are making a huge mistake.
-Video is a big medium right now and will only get more popular in 2020.
+Video is a big medium right now and will only get more popular.
 You are leaving money on the table if you choose not to use video.

 Partner and Head of Development at PopShorts.

 Having too many affiliate links associated with one influencer is not going to work this year.
-In 2020, quality over quantity is important.
+Quality over quantity is important.

 It is important to make sure an affiliate aligns well with your brand and makes sense, and they are not just auto-approved without being reviewed.

 Only promoting affiliate links on one platform: Sharing links across multiple platforms allows for a wider reach because each social platform reaches different segments of an influencer’s audience.

 Not informing affiliates about brand messages and product information will not work: An educated affiliate is the one a company can rely on to promote a product or service with conviction.